lorraine-sanares/humanitix-discord-bot/README.md

 - `@bot event details [event name]` - Get detailed information about a specific event
 - `@bot ticket status for [event name]` - Check ticket availability and attendee count
 - `@bot how many tickets remaining for [event name]` - Alternative way to check ticket status

+## Upcoming Features

+- Connect to llm to make it more robust to typos
+   - Also to prompt engineer it's own personality
+- Add functionality where bot can increase ticket capacity from discord user request

 ## Setup